skorulis/online-money/_posts/sites/2016-09-18-swagbucks.markdown

 Ways to earn
 ---

-* Get around 120 SB by completing all the bits and pieces during sign up
+* You can get around 120 SB by completing all the bits and pieces during sign up.
 * Surveys: Get on average 75SB per survey.
+If you do not qualify you get 1SB.
+Unfortunately it often takes 5 minutes just to find out if you qualify
 * Shopping: Cashback for various retailers ranging from 1%-9%
-* Videos: Earn 1SB - 3SB for watching 6-20 short videos
+* Videos: Earn 1SB - 3SB for watching 6-20 short videos.
 * TV: Looping channels that play in a separate window.
 Earns about 3 SB every 25 minutes
 * Games: Up to 25SB for playing games
 * Apps: Up to 150SB for download apps
-* Search: I got 20SB for the first search but am yet to see anything after this
+* Search: I got 20SB for the first search but am yet to see anything after this.
+The site says the payouts are random for this
-* Daily search 5SB

 Sweeps